algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/# Test Plan Document.md

 ## Product Analysis
 ---
 # Who will use the game?
-This game Pac-Man, will be mainly intended for students of ALGOSUP.
+This slightly modified reproduction of Pac-Man will be mainly intended for ALGOSUP students.
 We chose this target because we think they will enjoy the challenge of this classic game.
-However, we do not limit our audience to that community alone.
+However, we do not limit our audience to this community alone.
 Indeed, we will also make the game available on GitHub, a platform accessible to everyone.
-This will allow anyone interested, whether they are fans of retro games, developers or just curious, to access and experience the game.
-We hope this will encourage an exchange of ideas and feedback, which will help us improve and refine the game.”
+This will allow anyone interested, whether a retro gaming fan, developer, or simply curious, to access and experience the game.
+We hope this will encourage an exchange of ideas and feedback, which will help us to improve and refine the game.
 # What is it used for?
-This game has a dual purpose: to offer fans of retro games the opportunity to immerse themselves in the legendary Pac-Man, and to allow ALGOSUP students to learn programming in the NASM assembler language, offering them a fun way to learn the language.
+This game aims to allow ALGOSUP students to learn programming in NASM assembly language, thus offering them a fun way to learn the language.

+This project will also allow fans of retro games to discover a variation of the classic Pac-Man game, with a distinct artistic direction.
 # How does it work?
-The product tested is a reconstituted version of the Pac-Man game, designed in the NASM assembly language.
-The game consists of moving Pac-man, a circular character inside a labyrinth, in order to make him eat all the pac-gums that are there while avoiding being hit by ghosts.
+The product tested is a reconstituted version of the Pac-Man game with a new artistic direction, designed in NASM assembly language.
+The game consists of moving a circular character inside a maze, in order to make him eat all the pac-gums there while avoiding being hit by ghosts.

 # What software and hardware does the product use?
 | Software                    | Description |
 |---------------------------|----------------